pappasam/jedi-language-server/README.md

 We recommend using [coc-jedi](https://github.com/pappasam/coc-jedi) and following its [configuration instructions](https://github.com/pappasam/coc-jedi#configuration).

-If you are configuration this manually, jedi-language-server supports the following [initializationOptions](https://microsoft.github.io/language-server-protocol/specification#initialize):
+If you are configuring manually, jedi-language-server supports the following [initializationOptions](https://microsoft.github.io/language-server-protocol/specification#initialize):

 ```json
 ...